apache/harmony-classlib/README.txt

 bin directory of the above layout together with a number of shared libraries (with the .dll extension on Windows, and .so on Linux).

-A record of the progress of the native build step is kept in the text file
-<EXTRACT_DIR>/native-src/<target platform>/build.log where
-<target platform> will have the value "win.IA32" or "linux.IA32".
-The contents
-of this file are especially useful in tracking down problems in your build environment.
-For example, on Windows if the native build exits on error and the resulting build.log file contains the message :
+On Windows if the native build exits with the message :

 fatal error U1052: file 'ntwin32.mak' not found